-Poll: Most Americans Opposed To Deporting Dreamers, Even Trump Supporters
+Poll: Most Americans Opposed To Deporting Dreamers — Even Trump Supporters

 A new POLITICO/Morning Consult poll found that 76 percent of all respondents stand in opposition to the president and feel that so-called Dreamers should be allowed to remain in this country.

-Pollsters also found that of all those standing in agreement about Dreamers, 58 percent believe that those now standing in limbo should be allowed to become U.S. citizens once they have meet certain defined requirements.
+Pollsters also found that of all those standing in agreement about Dreamers, 58 percent believe that those now standing in limbo should be allowed to become U.S. citizens once they have met certain defined requirements.

-By comparison, only 15 percent of those polled indicated they feel Dreamers should be removed or deported from the U.S..
+By comparison, only 15 percent of those polled indicated they feel Dreamers should be removed or deported from the U.S.

-For most voters, the issue appears to be a non-partisan one, with 84 percent of Democrats, 74 percent of Independents and 69 percent of Republicans all agreeing DACA laws should remain on the books.
+For most voters, the issue appears to be a non-partisan one, with 84 percent of Democrats, 74 percent of independents, and 69 percent of Republicans all agreeing DACA laws should remain on the books.

 “Given the deeply polarizing nature of immigration issues, the broad support for allowing Dreamers to stay in the United States is notable,” said Morning Consult co-founder and Chief Research Officer Kyle Dropp.
 “Just 24 percent of Republicans, 12 percent of independents and 8 percent of Democrats say that Dreamers should be deported.”